 - Completed EDI Trading Partner Agreement (mailed original or electronic PDF*)

 - Completed TSA Designation Agreement (2 mailed originals or 1 electronic PDF*)

-- Completed Declaration of Authority Agreement containing a unique sub-account for Duke Energy Ohio.
+- Completed Consent to Electronic Transfer Form containing a unique sub-account for Duke Energy Ohio.
 A general PJM sub-account cannot be used. (mailed original or electronic PDF*)

 - Completed Capacity Payment Agreement for each PJM year (mailed original or electronic PDF*)